beard-of-rice/EliteResized/README.md

 A simple screenshot converter written in Python 3.

 ## Introduction
 I spent a long time looking for a simple screenshot converter for the huge bitmap screenshots produced by Elite Dangerous.
-I couldn't find a suitable tool, so in December 2020, I made my own in Python.
+I couldn't find a suitable tool, so in December 2020 I made my own in Python.
 It uses Python 3.8, PyQt5 and Pillow-SIMD.
-I tried to create an .exe version using AutoPy2Exe, but due to my lack of knowledge, I couldn't get it to work on anything other than Windows 7.
-The source and dodgy executables are included for your amusement.
+I tried to create an .exe version using AutoPy2Exe, but due to my lack of knowledge I couldn't get it to work on anything other than Windows 7.
+This dodgy executable is included for your amusement.

 ## Requirements
 It was produced using Python 3.8, PyQt5, OrJSON and Pillow-SIMD, so you'll probably need all of them!
 I used Qt Designer for the GUI.